macris-xiao/nfp-drv-kmods-xiao/Documentation/kmod_test_patch.rst

-                          automatic refresh of all values for each patch -n      net commit to build against (default origin/master) -N      net-next commit to build against (default origin/master)
+                          automatic refresh of all values for each patch -n      net commit to build against (default origin/master) -N      net-next commit to build against (default origin/master) -K      apply patches without 'kmods' in their 'Subject:' to net-next, then skip checks for those patches

             -v      verbose output for kernel and module builds -h      print help